acf-extended/ACF-Extended/readme.txt

 **This plugin requires at least ACF Pro 5.7.10**

 If you don't already own [ACF Pro](https://www.advancedcustomfields.com/pro/), you should consider it.
-It's one of the most powerful WordPress plugin, with a life-time licence for unlimited websites.
+It's one of the most powerful WordPress plugin available.

 == 🏷️ Features ==